horvathgergo/esp8266-for-fornuftig/README.md

 The Purifier has a 4-pin PWM fan with +24VDC, 0.5A.
 The pins are power, ground, pwm, fg.
 PWM is a control pin for pulse width modulation and FG is the tacho pin for feedback purposes.

-MCU programming: the board supports only UART programming via TX, RX pin headers (no USB interface), thus USB to TTL converter is necessary to upload firmware.
-It is recommended to supply the module via VIN, GND pins when programming.
-It is compatible with +5-24V supply (but +3V3 supply is not guaranteed to work as you may experience some voltage drop via the buck converter so make sure to provide enough voltage during flashing).
+MCU programming: the board supports only UART programming via TX, RX pin headers (as no USB interface), thus USB to TTL converter is necessary to upload your firmware.
+It is recommended to supply the module via VIN and GND pins during initial setup.
+It is compatible with +5-24V supply (note: in serial bootloader mode you need to supply at least +5V.
+Standard +3v3 won't work as you may experience some voltage drop via the buck converter so make sure to provide enough voltage during flashing.
+Supplying +5V won't hurt the ESP as the VIN pin of the board is not directly connected to chip).
 Boot button is located on the right side of the wifi module.

 BOM: Most of the chosen components are considered to be basic/standard parts at LCSC, however there are some extended components on the list (two large caps, inductor, esp, jst connectors and uart pin headers).